Taranaki Rhododendron Gardens - Kiwi Guide Stories

 The Taranaki Rhododendron Gardens tour is perfectly timed to visit a generous sampling of hand-picked private gardens and established plantings that feature stunning rhododendron collections.

-Day 1 – Auckland – Piopio – New Plymouth
+Day 1 – Auckland – Carmel Farm, Piopio – Waiongana Gardens – New Plymouth

 First stop, (not including morning tea of course!) is Carmel Farm where Rachel, our host, welcomes us into her lovely, renovated farmhouse built in 1931 just north of Piopio.
 As we dine on a delicious light lunch we are overlooking the rolling hills of the Anselmi Farm.